Coastal Summer School 2020

 09 - 19 August 2020 in Lauenburg, Germany

 Estuaries as transitional bodies between land and sea

 River-Sea Systems, covering whole river basins and the coastal waters that they influence, are of major importance for food and energy production, transport, and societal wellbeing.
 Complex and dynamic, they are experiencing natural and anthropogenic pressures - at local, regional and global scales - through pollution, hydraulic engineering, water supply, energy, food control and erosion.
 Improved understanding of their functioning is essential to avoid irreversible degradation and for restoration.

 River-Sea Systems in Europe are among the most impacted globally, after centuries of industrialisation, urbanisation and agricultural intensification.
 European researchers are pre-eminent in addressing these problems but research – including the transitional zone between freshwaters and the marine environment - has been largely discipline-specific, not addressing the system as a whole.
 There is an urgent need for interdisciplinary and transdisciplinary research.

-Experienced geologists, engineers, biologists, physical oceanographers and authorities representatives will share their knowledge and teach students by providing state-of-the-art information and hands-on training during two intense weeks at Hiddensee island and on a daily cruise in the Baltic Sea on the research vessel Elisabeth Mann Borgese.
+Experienced scientists from Physical Oceanography, Sedimentology, Biogeochemistry, Coastal Ecology, and Marine Geology will share their knowledge and teach the students by providing state-of-the-art information and hands-on training during ten intense days in the town of Lauenburg and on a daily cruise on the Elbe River on the RV “Ludwig Prandtl”.

-For detailed information please visit the website KÜNO Coastal Summer School
+For detailed information please visit the website Coastal Summer School 2020